F-1 Visa and Immigration

 I-94 Arrival & Departure Record

-When you enter the U.S. you are issued either an admission stamp in your passport.
-The admission stamp records the date and place you entered the U.S., your immigration status, and authorized period of stay (indicated by “D/S”, meaning “duration of status”).
+When you enter the U.S. you are issued an admission stamp in your passport.
+This admission stamp records the date and place you entered the U.S., your immigration status, and authorized period of stay (indicated by “D/S”, meaning “duration of status”).
 Be sure to check the stamp to make sure it is correct.
 If you receive a paper I-94 card instead of a stamp, keep it stapled in your passport.
 A $330 fee is required to replace a lost, stolen or damaged paper I-94 card.

 You might need a printout of your electronic I-94 information to apply for various benefits such as a Social Security Number.
 You can obtain a printout of your I-94 record at CBP.gov/I94.